Credo-Protocol/Credo-Protocol/documents/wave 3/DEMO-SCRIPT.md

 > This buildathon focused on **proving the credential infrastructure works** - getting 10 W3C credentials from AIR Kit into our smart contract.
 Liquidation logic is standard DeFi - we can add it once the identity layer is validated."

 **Q: "Can users game the system by requesting the same credential multiple times?"**
-> A: "No - the smart contract uses `credentialHash` as a unique identifier.
-Same credential twice = rejected.
-Also, credentials **decay over time** (70-100% weight based on age), so old credentials become less valuable.
+> A: "No - the smart contract uses the credential hash as a unique identifier.
+Same credential submitted twice gets rejected.
+Also, credentials **decay over time** with weight ranging from 70 to 100 percent based on age, so old credentials become less valuable.
 Users are incentivized to update with fresh credentials."

 **Q: "Why Moca Chain?
 Why not Ethereum?"**
 > A: "MOCA provides **vertical integration** for decentralized identity that would take months to build on Ethereum.
 Here's the technical comparison: